 Road policing activities will continue to be coordinated through the Road Safety Partnership with NZ Police.
-It is intended through timely sharing of information from roading management cameras e.g. verified infringements/traffic charges, high risk driving events, police officers would continue to have a connected view of the roading system to enable effective roadside conversations and decision making e more of the office of about driver compliance.
+It is intended through timely sharing of information from roading management cameras e.g. verified infringements/traffic charges, high risk driving events, police officers would continue to have a connected view of the roading system to enable effective roadside conversations and decision making about driver compliance.

-Analysis of Potential Risks
+3. Analysis of Potential Risks